srilusrilekha/Cloud-Data-Engineering-Projects/Cyber-Security-DE-AWS-Project/Implementation/cloudformation/README.md

 ## Purpose

-This folder contains sample Infrastructure as Code (IaC) templates used to provision and manage AWS Glue resources required for the data ingestion pipeline.
+This folder contains sample Infrastructure as Code (IaC) templates demonstrating how AWS resources required for the data engineering pipeline can be provisioned and managed using AWS CloudFormation.

+The templates have been simplified and anonymized to illustrate the deployment approach while protecting confidential implementation details.

 ---